-Jetpack’s Plugin Updates allows you to choose which plugins update automatically.
+Jetpack’s site management tools allow you to choose which plugins update automatically.

 This module is now enabled by default.
 If you do not see the functionality described below, please visit Control Jetpack’s Modules on One Page to learn how to activate it.

 When a plugin update is released, the best practice is to update that plugin right away.
 What if you have multiple sites using the same plugin?
 You used to have to login to each site individually and to update the plugin manually from that site’s dashboard.
 With multiple sites, this process can take quite a while!